gitter-badger/opencpu-spark-executor/README.md

 #R OpenCPU Spark Executor (ROSE) Library

-ROSE is a Scala library offering the full scientific computing power of the R programming language to JVM-based
+ROSE is a Scala library offering the full scientific computing power of the R programming language to
-[Apache Spark](http://spark.apache.org/) batch and streaming applications.
+[Apache Spark](http://spark.apache.org/) batch and streaming applications on the JVM.
 This library is built on top of the [opencpu-r-executor](https://github.com/onetapbeyond/opencpu-r-executor) library, a lightweight solution for integrating R analytics executed on the [OpenCPU server](https://www.opencpu.org/) into any application